taoma-commits/leetCode/studyNotes.md

 #### Dynamical programming
-two key attributes
+Two key attributes
 1. optimal substructure: optimal solution to its sub-problems -> optimal solution
 2. overlapping sub-problems: the space of sub-problems is small, recursive algorithm solves the same sub-problems over and over.

 ##### Examples
 - Fibonacci numbers
 - Knapsack
 - Dijkstra's algorithm for shortest path.